From our private database of 36,900+ case briefs...

 374 U.S. 398 (1963)

-Sherbert (plaintiff) was a member of the Seventh-day Adventist Church.
-She was discharged from her employer because she would not work on Saturday, the Sabbath Day of her faith.
-Sherbert refused employment that required her to work on Saturday.
+Adell Sherbert (plaintiff) was a member of the Seventh-day Adventist Church.
+Sherbert's employer fired her because she would not work on Saturday, the Sabbath Day of her faith.
+Sherbert looked for other work, but she could not find another job because she refused to take a position that would require her to work on Saturdays.
 Sherbert filed for unemployment compensation under the South Carolina Unemployment Compensation Act.
-Verner (defendant), an official of the Employment Security Commission, denied her claim for benefits because she failed, without good cause, to accept suitable work when.
-The denial of Sherbert’s claim was affirmed by a state trial court and the state supreme court.
+Verner (defendant), an official of the Employment Security Commission, denied her claim for benefits because she had failed, without good cause, to accept suitable work when it was offered to her.
+The denial of Sherbert’s unemployment claim was affirmed by a state trial court and the state supreme court.
+Although Sherbert claimed that the denial of unemployment benefits violated her right to the free exercise of her religion, the state supreme court held that Sherbert's inability to obtain benefits did not violate her constitutional rights because South Carolina's unemployment statute did not place any restrictions on Sherbert's freedom of religion or prevent her from freely observing her religious beliefs.
 Sherbert appealed to the United States Supreme Court.

 Rule of Law